varemenos/verepo/README.md

 For the SASS syntax lovers or the SCSS syntax haters, you can use `sass-convert` to convert the scss files to sass.
 Later on I might write a script to automate it but currently it doesn't seem wise to develop a tool which will most probably be rewriten again due to this repository's current state (alpha phase).

+## Documentation

+### Live

+Visit [this](http://varemenos.github.io/verepo/docs/) link to read the online version, or follow the next steps to get a local version:

+1. To generate the docs for this library you need to have the sassdoc gem installed and then while being inside the verepo, type: `sassdoc -d ./docs -n veRepo`

+2. To view the docs you need to serve them in an http server.
+One of the fastest ways to do that is via python's httpserver: `cd docs` and then `python -m http.server`

 ## Guide / Examples

 	#TODO

+### Grunt.js

+You can now use grunt.js to generate the docs automatically, by running `grunt:watch` while being in the root directory of the repository.

 ### Bower

 veRepo is now in the bower package directory and you can install it by simply running this command:

 	bower install verepo

-## Documentation

-### To generate the docs

-To generate the docs for this library you need to have the sassdoc gem installed and then while being inside the verepo, type:

-	sassdoc -d ./docs -n veRepo

-### To view the docs

-To view the docs you need to serve them in an http server.
-One of the fastest ways to do that is via python's httpserver:

-	cd docs
-	python -m http.server

 ## Contribution Guidelines